 Conceal Trouble Areas

-When it comes to the under eye area, it's better to use concealer sparingly for best results.
-"This area is prone to fine lines, so spot concealing is ideal," notes St. Jean, who adds that it may be unnecessary to apply a heavy layer of concealer all over the under eye area—start by applying it on the inner and outer eye area and build up as necessary.
+When it comes to the under-eye area, it's better to use concealer sparingly for best results.
+"This area is prone to fine lines, so spot concealing is ideal," notes St. Jean, who adds that it may be unnecessary to apply a heavy layer of concealer all over the under-eye area—start by applying it on the inner and outer eye area and build up as necessary.
 This makes the area less prone to creasing, too.
-Because this concealer pick from Pur is in a pen form, it's perfect for ensuring you don't over-apply.
+Because this concealer pick from Lancôme is in wand form, it's perfect for ensuring you don't over-apply.

 Use Powder Strategically

 Though you may be tempted to slather on the face powder, less is more.
 "Rather than applying powder all over the face, I recommend only powdering the areas that will read too shiny on camera like the middle of the forehead, sides of the nose, and chin," suggests St. Jean.
 "When applying the powder, use a small fluffy brush and gently tap the product into the areas that need it."
 Go for a colorless powder like this one from Thrive Causemetics—it's less likely to disrupt your freshly applied foundation.

 If the goal is dewy skin, opt for a finishing powder that has a bit of an iridescence to it—this will help dull down any unwanted shine, but will still maintain a skin-like, radiant finish.